Can You Take Lion's Mane Before Bed?

 Are you ready to tap into the potent potential of lion's mane?
 With Botanic Tonics, it’s never been easier.

-Our plant based herbal energy drink and capsules combine the power of lion’s mane with other key adaptogens and ancient plants, like kava, to enhance your life.
+Our plant based herbal energy capsules combine the power of lion’s mane with other key adaptogens and ancient plants, like kava, to enhance your life.
 Plus, all of our products are 100% vegan, alcohol-free, nut-free, gluten-free, dairy-free, so you can feel good about feeling free.

 Shop our collection today to get started.